Technology-driven shift in demand for Conscientiousness, not intelligence

 Personality types and learning styles also may affect student performance in distance learning.
 Participants with an extraverted personality type-who enjoy the physical interaction of working with others (Meisgeier and Richardson 1996)-may feel isolated from the human experience and become disillusioned.
-Considering learning styles, Elkins et al. (2002) found in a two-year study of Web-assisted courses that divergent learners-who seek broad elaborate ideas prompted by a problem or stimulus-did not perform nearly as well as convergent learners-who are able to bring material from a variety of sources to solve a problem…What does an online course demand that a face-to-face class does not?
+Considering learning styles, et al 2002 found in a 2-year study of Web-assisted courses that divergent learners-who seek broad elaborate ideas prompted by a problem or stimulus-did not perform nearly as well as convergent learners-who are able to bring material from a variety of sources to solve a problem…What does an online course demand that a face-to-face class does not?
 Online learning requires self-discipline and a greater amount of work than a face-to-face course.
 Students must demonstrate a high degree of autonomy and motivation ( 2004).

 …Successful distance learners share some distinctive features in their mode of study (2005):